gordonmoon/ALO-NMF/README.md

 - MKL (The latest version "16.0.0 or higher" is preferred as it has been improved significantly in recent years)

 ## Prepare datasets
-Download datasets: `./data.sh`
+Download sample datasets: `./data.sh`

 ## Compile the codes
-To compile the program, type the following command in each directory: `make clean` and `make`
+Type the following command in each directory: `make clean` and `make`

 ## Runtime usage
 ```